wdbo/dummy-data/sub-chapter2/Chapter-II.md

 ### 19. THE MERIDIAN LINE

-To establish a true north and south line upon the ground, use the apparatus as described at page 13, and when Polaris is at upper or lower culmination drive into the ground two stakes in line with the star and the plumb line.
+To establish a true north and south line upon the ground, use the apparatus as described [*in chapter II*], and when Polaris is at upper or lower culmination drive into the ground two stakes in line with the star and the plumb line.
 Such a meridian line is of great convenience in observing the stars and should be laid out and